Statistics New Zealand

 Statistics New Zealand (Tatauranga Aotearoa), branded as Stats NZ, is the public service department of New Zealand charged with the collection of statistics related to the economy, population and society of New Zealand.
 To this end, Stats NZ produces censuses and surveys.

 Organisation

-Statistics New Zealand employs people with a variety of skills: including statisticians, mathematicians, computer science specialists, accountants, economists, demographers, sociologists, geographers, social psychologists, and marketers.
+The organisation's staff includes statisticians, mathematicians, computer science specialists, accountants, economists, demographers, sociologists, geographers, social psychologists, and marketers.

-There are seven organisational subgroups each managed by a Deputy Government Statistician:
+Stats NZ is divided into seven organisational subgroups, each managed by a Deputy Government Statistician: